Kayqubad I: Architecture and culture

-Mindful of the increasing presence and power of the Mongols on the borders of the Sultanate of Rum, he strengthened the defenses and fortresses in his eastern provinces.
+One of the objects securely associated with Kayqubad I is a tapestry fragment, now in the Lyon Textile Museum, decorated with addorsed lions in gold on a red background.
+The tapestry includes the name and titles of the sultan: “[Highness of the World] and of religion, Father of Conquest, Kayqubad, son of Kaykhusraw, Proof of the Commander [of the Faithful]” ([ʿalā al-dunyā] wa ’l-dīn abū’l-fatḥ Kayqubād bin Kaykhusraw burhān Amir [al-mūʾminīn]).
+This type of design was widely shared across the medieval Mediterranean, and the image of a lion as a heraldic images probably also appealed to the ruler.

+Death

 He was given poison during a feast at Kayseri and died at an early age on 31 May 1237, the last of his line to die in independence.

 Historian Ibn Bibi mourned his death with these words,"With Kayqubad's death, the back of Islam was broken and the bond of kingdom and religion snapped".

 Succession

 Kayqubad had three sons: Kaykhusraw II, eldest son of his Greek wife Mah Pari Khatun, Rukn al-Din and Kilic Arslan, sons of his Ayyubid princess wife Malika Adila Khatun.
 According to Ibn Bibi, Kayqubad wanted Rukn al-Din as his successor who was the elder one of his two sons from his Ayyubid wife, Malika Adila Khatun, but Kaykhusraw usurped the throne and had Rukn al-Din, Kilic Arslan and their mother strangled.